 Try to not talk about money at all.
 At the end of the day, you can apply because of a good salary offer, but you should try your best to convince them of the opposite.

 You should also avoid connecting your application with your studies.
 Saying that you applied because you had graduated from the field would equal to saying that you had to apply, because you had already invested six or eight years into the career of a pharmacist.
 That would suggest a must rather than a desire.

 Every person has some skills, and everyone is good in doing something.
 People enjoy talking to me, because I am a good listener and have a good understanding for their needs and problems.
-What’s more, pharmaceutics has always been my field of interest, so I want to become a pharmacist simply because I like the job and daily duties of a pharmacist.
-I followed the path all the way from the high school.
+What’s more, pharmaceutics has always been my field of interest, so I want to become a pharmacist simply because I like the job and daily duties.
+I followed the path all the way from high school.

 - What study subject did you like the most?